ifiokjr/actionify/readme.md

 ## Why?

 Continuous integration (CI) is an essential safety net for any sustainable open source project.
 GitHub Actions have become the industry standard.
-Unfortunately they use `.yml` files which are error prone and make reuse difficult.
+One downside is the **yaml** configuration format. `.yml` files can be error-prone and make reuse more difficult.

-I decided to create this project after implement a rust build pipeline for a `rust` / `napi` project which builds across multiple platforms.
-The `.yml` files were getting very long and hard to maintain.
+I decided to create this project after implementing a rust build pipeline for a `rust` / `napi` project which needed to be compiled across multiple architectures.
+The `.yml` files were complex and hard to maintain.
 By using this tool I've been able to reduce the complexity massively and allow for much simpler reuse of code.

 <br />